oliolioli/Robotics/README.md

 simply not designed for obstacles that are too low.
 Furthermore, the two rearmost sensors (3, 4) had to be given a negative weighting d of -2.
 This ensures that the robot actually moves away from the obstacle after changing state and does not approach the same obstacle again.

 https://github.com/oliolioli/Robotics/assets/4264535/0f0dc9ea-8356-4ec1-b1bc-1f7502ccfeb0

-Approaching obstacles, stop and explore further
+Video: Approaching obstacles, stop and explore further